Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow also sleeps very cool, which is a plus.
 It features a polyester knit cover that wicks moisture and eliminates heat.
 Plus, air flows relatively freely between the memory foam cubes, which helps whisk away heat throughout the night.

-What we liked: This pillow includes a thin layer of memory foam right under the cover, which is very soft and comfortable even for people who don’t ordinarily like memory foam.
+What are its best features?
+This pillow includes a thin layer of memory foam right under the cover, which is very soft and comfortable even for people who don’t ordinarily like memory foam.
 The polyester cover is also machine washable, which is nice.

-What could be better: The memory foam cubes inside the pillow can bunch up.
+What could be improved?
+The memory foam cubes inside the pillow can bunch up.
 So you’ll need to fluff up this pillow frequently to keep them dispersed throughout the pillow.

 This unique pillow from PlushBeds is designed with side sleepers in mind.
 The recess at the front of the pillow offers a place for your shoulder, helping to keep your head, neck, and spin aligned while you sleep.
 Users also liked the zoned support technology, which offers more support in the center of the pillow compared to the sides.